1994–95 Michigan State Spartans men's basketball team

 The 1994–95 Michigan State Spartans men's basketball team represented Michigan State University in the 1994–95 NCAA Division I men's basketball season.
 The team played their home games at Breslin Center in East Lansing, Michigan and were members of the Big Ten Conference.
 They were coached by Jud Heathcote in his 19th and final season at Michigan State.
 The Spartans finished the season with a record of 22–6, 14–4 in Big Ten play to finish in second place, one game behind Purdue.
 They received an at-large bid to the NCAA tournament as the No. 3 seed in the Southeast region, where they were upset by 14th-seeded Weber State in the First Round.

-The game marked the final game Heathcote's coaching tenure at MSU.
-Longtime assistant coach Tom Izzo would take over the following year.
+The game marked the final game of Heathcote's coaching tenure at MSU.
+Longtime assistant coach Tom Izzo took over as the head coach the following year.

 Previous season

 The Spartans finished the 1993–94 season with an overall record of 20–12, 10–8 in Big Ten play to finish in fourth place.
 Michigan State received an at-large bid as a No. 7 seed to the NCAA tournament.
 There they defeated Seton Hall before losing to Duke in the Second Round.